-Being both remote, and having one of the lowest population densities makes diving Raja Ampat simply stunning in respect of the unspoilt nature of the marine environment.
+Being both remote, and having one of the lowest population densities makes diving Raja Ampat simply stunning in respect of the unspoiled nature of the marine environment.
 It breaks records for biodiversity of all types of species from coral to fish and several Marine Protected Areas have been established.

 Raja Ampat means Four Kings and refers to the four principal islands of: Batanta, Misool, Salawati and Waigeo.
 There are plenty of resorts and liveaboards offering diving throughout the area.